begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/EA App/Readme.md

 1. Click + near "Search games".
 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Titanfall-2/titanfall-2-steam-ea-app.json)" and open it.
 After succesful installation, click Launch.
-3. Changing settings to save resources and some bugs (you can skip this).
+3. Changing settings to save resources and other stuff (you can skip this).

     Log in to Steam.
 I couldn't log in with the QR code, so I used my login and password.
 A restart may be needed.

-    Running Steam with these arguments will have a less buggy GUI, and may save more resources (albeit -no-browser means fewer features):

-    Lutris->right click on the banner->Configure->Game options->`-no-browser +open steam://open/minigameslist`->Re-open.

     Personally, I like to change these settings in Steam->Settings: